 Should you wash your face everyday?

 Yes!
-Everyone needs to wash their face at least once a day at night in order to cleanse dirt, bacteria, dead skin cells, and any makeup from their skin.
+Everyone needs to wash their face twice in order to cleanse dirt, bacteria, dead skin cells, and any makeup from their skin.
+Cleanse in the morning and the evening.
 Not doing so can lead to buildup and clogged pores.